 Give Your Friend an Open Invitation to Talk

 After you have tried to call, write, and talk to your friend, you might be forced to step away for a bit.
-Simply put, your friend may take longer to move on from the situation than you.
-If you value her friendship and hope to be friends with her again one day, tell her that.
-Leave the lines of communication open to where she can initiate a conversation when she's ready.
+Your friend may take longer to move on from the situation than you.
+If you value the friendship and hope to be friends again one day, tell your friend that.
+Leave the lines of communication open to where he or she can initiate a conversation when they are ready.
 Some things to say:

 - "I want you to know I am here when you are ready to talk about this."